jsantiago611/3drops/src/pages/index.md

     padding_bottom: none
   - type: features_section
     features:
+      - title: >-
-      - title: Having an Insurance Site
+          Having an Insurance Site should be three things: Easy, Effortless, and affordable.
         content: "*   Are you sick of\_wasting money\_on a mediocre website that's just getting in the way of building client relationships?\n\n*   Are you\_losing sleep\_and stressing your family b/c you're\_losing time maintaining an unimpressive and slow agency site?\n\n*   Are you starting an agency, but discouraged by the\_massive price tags\_for custom websites?\n\n###### If you answered yes to any of these questions...\n"
         actions:
           - label: "IT'S TIME FOR A NEW WEBSITE\_ ↓"